-The By-Laws of TEO LT, AB provide that the Company's notices, including information and other documents related to the General Meeting to be convened, as well as notices and information about reorganization or liquidation of the Company, decisions of the General Meeting and the Board, other notices and documents which according to the laws of the Republic of Lithuania, By-laws or decisions of the Company's bodies must be announced to all shareholders and/or other persons, are given in the daily Lietuvos Rytas or delivered personally to each shareholder or any other person to whom notification is required, by registered mail or by recorded delivery.
+The By-Laws of TEO LT, AB provide that the Company's notices, including information and other documents related to the General Meeting to be convened, as well as notices and information about reorganization or liquidation of the Company, decisions of the General Meeting and the Board, other notices and documents which, according to the laws of the Republic of Lithuania, By-laws or decisions of the Company's bodies, must be announced to all shareholders and/or other persons, are given in the daily Lietuvos Rytas or delivered personally to each shareholder or any other person to whom notification is required, by registered mail or by recorded delivery.

-In 2011, following the By-Laws of the Company, announcements to the shareholders about convocation of the Annual General Meeting of Shareholders, supplement of the agenda of the Meeting and dividend payment were announced in the daily Lietuvos Rytas.
-These obligatory announcements to the shareholders and all the rest announcements about stock release of TEO LT, AB were submitted to the Lithuanian Securities Commission, NASDAQ OMX Vilnius stock exchange, daily Lietuvos Rytas, news agencies Baltic News Service and ELTA, and were posted on the Company's webpage www.teo.lt.
+In 2012, following the By-Laws of the Company, announcements to the shareholders about convocation of the Annual General Meeting of Shareholders and dividend payment were announced in the daily Lietuvos Rytas.
+These obligatory announcements to the shareholders and all the rest announcements about material events of TEO LT, AB were submitted to Financial Services and Markets Supervision Department of the Bank of Lithuania, NASDAQ OMX Vilnius stock exchange, daily Lietuvos Rytas, news agencies Baltic News Service and ELTA, and were posted on the Company's webpage www.teo.lt.